maticnetwork/matic.js/docs/content/v3/docs/setup/index.md

 ## Setup

-In order to support multiple ethereum library - maticjs provides plugin for different ethers library.
+In order to support multiple web3 library - maticjs provides plugin for different web3 library.

 Currently two library are supported -